 EMFISIS Magnetic Field Data

 EMFISIS Level 2 UVW magnetic field data files were used to calculate the RBSPICE pitch angles.
 These files contain data sampled at 60 Hz with over 5 million samples per data file.
 In order to reduce memory utilization and processing requirements, these files were deprecated by a specific programmable number prior to pitch angle calculations.
-The final mission wide deprecation factor was set to 8 representing a signal frequency of 7.5 Hz.
+The final mission wide deprecation factor was set to 8 representing a signal frequency of 7.5 Hz which results in approximately 2-3 magnetic field measurements per RBSPICE sector.
 No other filtering of the EMFISIS data was utilized during the deprecation stage.

 ECT Magnetic Ephemeris Data